mdickinson/bigfloat/docs/source/index.rst

 Python 3 (version 3.2 or later).
 It uses a single codebase for both Python dialects, so the same source works on both dialects of Python.

-Whether installing ``bigfloat`` from source or from the Python package index, you will need to have both the GMP and MPFR libraries already installed on your system, along with the include files for those libraries.
+Whether installing ``bigfloat`` from source or from the Python Package Index, you will need to have both the GMP and MPFR libraries already installed on your system, along with the include files for those libraries.
 See the `MPFR homepage <http://www.mpfr.org>`_ and the `GMP homepage <http://gmplib.org>`_